telerik/xamarin-forms-docs/controls/chart/chart-overview.md

 position: 1
 slug: chart-overview
 ---

+**Telerik Chart for Xamarin** is a feature-rich, intuitive and easy to use data visualization control which employs the Xamarin.Forms technology and allows you to build native iOS, Android and Windows Phone apps in C#.
+For the Xamarin wrapper lovers, Telerik Chart comes also in the form of Xamarin.iOS and Xamarin.Android wrappers on top of the native Telerik iOS and Android suites.

+While Chart for Xamarin capitalizes all the innate benefits of the native UI, it exposes its objects and properties in C#, allowing for no-compromise customization and flexibility.
+Using Telerik Chart along with the Xamarin.Forms technology allows developers to easily implement various chart scenarios in their apps from a single shared C# code base.

+![Chart examples](chart-overview.png)

-**RadChart for Xamarin.Forms** is a versatile charting component that offers unmatched performance regarding loading time, drawing capabilities and real-time updates.
-Its intuitive object model and public API allow complex charts to be easily setup either in XAML or in code-behind.
+The intuitive object model and public API allow complex charts to be easily setup either in XAML or in code-behind.
 RadChart is completely data aware as the binding mechanism of the control is used to create the appropriate data points from the raw data.
 Chart types and series are organized in hierarchies, depending on the coordinate system, used to plot data points.

-![Chart examples](chart-overview.png)

-A charting component in general is used to visualize (or plot) some data in a human-readable way through different representations like lines, areas, bars, pies, etc. Each series has a collection of data points – the data equivalent of a 2D point – and knows how to visualize them.
-Different series types may process certain types of data points.

 ## Chart Types ##